Comfort Care

 In this Article

 Dementia, often associated with the advanced stages of Alzheimer’s disease, can be a challenging journey.
-It is not just a single condition but rather a series of phases, each with its own set of symptoms and challenges.
+It is not just a single condition but rather a series of phases, each type of dementia with its own set of symptoms and challenges.
 It is either caused by abnormal protein deposits or else due to some damage to blood vessels because of strokes.
 Apart from that, other causes include Huntington’s disease, Parkinson’s disease, HIV-related dementia, and reversible factors like vitamin deficiencies or medication side effects.
-To make the journey through these stages easier and more comprehensible, let’s explore the seven stages of dementia and their symptoms.
+To make the journey through these stages easier and more comprehensible, let’s explore the seven stages of dementia and their symptoms with the help of stages of dementia chart.

 Stage 1: No Impairment

-At this early stage, individuals go about their daily routines, seemingly unaffected.
+At this early stage of dementia, individuals go about their daily routines, seemingly unaffected.
 Having no huge cognitive changes, they feel calm, but it is the calm before the storm.

 Stage 2: Very Mild Cognitive Decline